TravelSizedLions/journey/Assets/Production/0_Code/Storm/LevelMechanics/README.md

-namespace Storm.LevelMechanics {
+# Storm.LevelMechanics
-	This namespace is for code that describes fun level components, such as the livewire mechanic.
+This namespace is for code that describes fun level components, such as the [livewire mechanic!](https://github.com/hiltonjp/journey/tree/master/Assets/Production/0_Code/Storm/LevelMechanics/LiveWire)
-}